Account settings and security

 *April 8th, 2023*

-With 3.5M checks successfully performed, 272 incidents reported, and 639 notifications sent, we can confidently say all systems are stable enough to end the beta program.
-The last 6 weeks have been productive, with lots of features and improvements on the platform, and we heard a public launch might happen in early May!
+With 3.5M checks successfully performed, 272 incidents reported, and 639 notifications sent, the platform is stable enough to end the beta program.
+The last 6 weeks have been productive, with lots of features and improvements on the platform, and a public launch is planned for early May.

-If you would like to support our launch on ProductHunt, you can [subscribe here to get notified](https://www.producthunt.com/products/phare).
+If you would like to support the launch on ProductHunt, you can [subscribe here to get notified](https://www.producthunt.com/products/phare).

 ## Paid plan activation